-The government provides its own self-evaluation of the results of its promises (from the PM’s mandate letters) at canada.ca/results, which redirects to https://www.canada.ca/en/privy-council/campaigns/mandate-tracker-results-canadians.html.
-In October 2018, it listed the peacekeeping commitments as “Underway – on track” (defined as “progress toward completing this commitment is unfolding as expected”).
+The government provides its own self-evaluation of the results of the promises from the PM’s mandate letters at canada.ca/results, which redirects to https://www.canada.ca/en/privy-council/campaigns/mandate-tracker-results-canadians.html.
+In October 2018, it listed the peacekeeping commitments as “Underway – on track,” defined as “progress toward completing this commitment is unfolding as expected”.
 In December 2018, this was downgraded to “Actions taken, progress made.”
 That self-appraisal status has not changed.
-The government’s self-evaluation that fulfilment of its peacekeeping promises was “on track” (October 2018) was inaccurate.
-The government’s downgraded self-evaluation of “actions taken, progress made” (starting January 2019 and continuing to October 2019) was more accurate but also indicates how far the reality is from the promises.
-Only one mission has been added by the Trudeau government since 2015: the Mali mission but this support function was provided for only one year (with a one month extension for the aeromedical component).
+The government’s self-evaluation that fulfilment of its peacekeeping promises was “on track” in October 2018 was inaccurate.
+The government’s downgraded self-evaluation of “actions taken, progress made,” starting January 2019 and continuing to October 2019, was more accurate but also indicates how far the reality is from the promises.
+Only one mission has been added by the Trudeau government since 2015: the Mali mission but this support function was provided for only a year.
+Afterwards the uniformed personnel contribution fall to an all-time low.